luissimas/zettelkasten/Timing analysis.md

 We desire to calculate the maximum clock frequency and determine the existence of any hold time violations on the following circuit:
 ![](../Attachments/LD/timinganalysisexample.png)

-Considering the longest path, we have the following
+Considering the longest path, we have the following:

 $$
 \begin{aligned}